beraram/QTS-method/README.md

-Code for paper "Concept Drift Detection with Quadtree-based Spatial Mapping of Streaming Data"
+Code for paper "Concept Drift Detection with Quadtree-based Spatial Mapping of Streaming Data"l